by Friendship News Desk,

 The 19th International Conference on Community-Based Adaptation to Climate Change (CBA19) was held in Recife, Brazil from 12-16 May 2025.
 The event served as a lead-up to the upcoming COP30 in Belem, Brazil.

-Held for the first time in South America, CBA focused on putting the principles of locally-led adaptation (LLA) into practice.
+Held for the first time in South America, CBA19 focused on putting the principles of locally-led adaptation (LLA) into practice.
 Participants shared ideas, validated concepts, raised concerns, and explored tactical and financial challenges in sustainable adaptation.
-Kazi Amdadul Haque, Senior Director and Head of Climate Action, and Stéphane Van Haute from Friendship Luxembourg attended CBA19 as Friendship delegates in three sessions at the event.
+Kazi Amdadul Haque, Senior Director and Head of Climate Action, and Stéphane Van Haute from Friendship Luxembourg attended CBA19 as Friendship delegates and contributed actively in several sessions at the event.
+Their overall perspective on the CBA mindset and its dynamic in a climate-changing world was published in the Dhaka Tribune (read also here).

 Session 2C: Financing for locally led nature-based adaptation (bridging investment, communities and policy)